 How to go out to eat as a vegan

 The first thing you should do is check out the website happycow.net.
-You can also get it as an app on a smartphone but I'm pretty sure you have to pay for that so I'd just use the website.
-On this site you can look up the area that you're in (or if you're traveling you can look up places along the way) and it will list vegan restaurants, vegetarian restaurants, and vegan friendly-restaurants... aka restaurants that have some vegan items or can make certain things vegan by request.
+On this site you can look up the area that you're in and it will list vegan restaurants, vegetarian restaurants, and vegan friendly-restaurants... aka restaurants that have some vegan items or can make certain things vegan by request.
 If you have the option of choosing which restaurant you're going to (or ordering from or whatever) then this is something you should do before.

 If you don't have the option- say friends or family or coworkers want to go to a certain place and invite you along- there are a few other things you can do.